tdolby-at-uk-ibm-com/ace-demo-sap-unittest/README.md

 ![Message flow picture](images/SAP-flow.png)

-While the flow appears simple, it is complicated to test without using the ACE v12 test support code, and the orignal test flows on which this application is based used an actual SAP system to provide feed the SAP Input node.
+While the flow appears simple, it is complicated to test without using the ACE v12 test support code, and the orignal test flows on which this application is based used an actual SAP system to provide input to the SAP Input node.

 ## Messages used in the tests